opentext-idol/idol-oem-tutorials/tutorials/keyview_filter/programming_c_advanced.md

 stream.fpClose = streamClose;
 ```

-If you already know the size of the document when creating a stream, you can use this information to fill out the lcbFilesize member.
-This can reduce the number of seeks required, since KeyView does not need to seek to the end of the file to determine the size.
+If you already know the size of the document when you create the stream, you can use this information to fill out the lcbFilesize member.
+This option can reduce the number of seeks required, because KeyView does not need to seek to the end of the file to determine the size.

-If the size is not known, this member **must** be set to zero.
+If you do not know the size, you **must** set this member to zero.
 Failure to set this member will result in undefined behavior.

-> **Files As Streams:** The above code has been written as an illustration, but there may be situations where you want do actually want to operate on files on disk, but using the stream API.
-Rather than needing to redefine the above, you can use the interface function [fpFileToInputStreamCreate()](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#C/filtering_functions/fpFiletoInputStreamCreate.htm).
+> **Files As Streams:** The above code has been written as an illustration, but there might be situations where you do actually want to operate on files on disk, but using the stream API.
+Rather than needing to redefine the code above, you can use the interface function [fpFileToInputStreamCreate()](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#C/filtering_functions/fpFiletoInputStreamCreate.htm).

 ### Using streams for detection and metadata

-Once a stream is defined, we can adapt our existing code to use streams fairly easily.
-Several KeyView operations have equivalent functions for taking a stream, and work in the same way as they’re file-based counterparts.
+After you define a stream, you can adapt your existing code to use streams fairly easily.
+Several KeyView operations have equivalent functions for taking a stream, and work in the same way as the file-based counterparts.

 ```c
 success = filter.fpGetDocInfoStream(context, &stream, &adInfo);